openstack-archive/tripleo-incubator/notes.md

    - set default user name to "stack", or add as separate user
  - reboot it and manually configure its network.
 If you use different details, adjust everything mentioned in this file, including the localrc, to match.
+   Using /etc/resolve/interfaces, removing resolvconf and editing /etc/resolv.conf is probably the most reliable approach.
    + address 192.168.2.2
    + netmask 255.255.255.0
    + gateway (if you set up NAT) 192.168.2.1 or your router (if you bridged)
-   + DNS - whatever your DNS details are.
+   + nameserver - whatever your DNS details are.
  - If you want to ssh into this machine, ensure openssh-server is installed and use ssh-copy-id to copy your public key into it.
 This will also help establish that your VM can reach the internet to obtain packages.